d-two/hassio-addons/jdownloader2/README.md

-# Home Assistant Add-ons: JDownloader 2
+# Home Assistant Add-on: JDownloader 2

 ## About

-JDownloader is a download manager, written in Java, which allows automatic download of groups of files from one-click hosting sites.
-JDownloader supports the use of premium accounts.
-Some parts, but not all, of JDownloader are open-source.
+JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
+Users can start, stop or pause downloads, set bandwith limitations, auto-extract archives and much more.
+It's an easy-to-extend framework that can save hours of your valuable time every day!